tsenart/vegeta/README.md

 the targets.
 The actual request rate can vary slightly due to things like garbage collection, but overall it should stay very close to the specified.
 If no time unit is provided, 1s is used.

+A `-rate` of `0` or `infinity` means vegeta will send requests as fast as possible.
+Use together with `-max-workers` to model a fixed set of concurrent users sending requests serially (i.e. waiting for a response before sending the next request).

+Setting `-max-workers` to a very high number while setting `-rate=0` can result in vegeta consuming too many resources and crashing.
+Use with care.

 #### `-redirects`